 The truth is explained in the mantra “I AM”, where the finite binds with the infinite.
 There is nothing that can change the truth.
 The truth will come to you once you let it come to you.
 I was practicing to the Ganpati Meditation and the Meditation Teacher Yogi Amandeep Sigh was saying something very beautiful.
 “Let go, Let God”.
 Because in Yoga we are God.
 We are in God`s domain, which is within us.
 The mind contains both heaven and hell, and you can decide which one you want to pay more attention too.
-I know that love resides within me, and I know the full capacity I have to share goodness, kindness, compassion, and loving-kindness out through my fingertips, beaming as a light from my heart.
+I know that love resides within me, and I know the full capacity I have to share goodness, kindness, compassion, and loving-kindness out through my fingertips, beaming like a light from my heart.

 Listening.
 Deep listening towards the ones you love and the ones that have sorrow in their hearts.
 It is something that we can particularly pay more close attention to.
 When we listen with our hearts we listen with compassion and understanding.
 When we are receptible to letting that space of deep listening opening up deeply within us, through awareness, let it be just the words of your partner you pay attention too.